quire-io/guide/_docs/account-03-reminders.md

 ![remind overdue tasks]({{ site.url }}{{ site.baseurl }}/assets/images/reminders/remind_overdue_tasks.png)

-**Note:** If you have added Chrome Extension in your Chrome browser, you will be notified at any web page even when you are not using Quire.
+**Note:** If you have added [Chrome extension](/guide/chrome-extension/) in your Chrome browser, you will be notified at any web page even when you are not using Quire.
 {: .notice--warning}